felixjchen/nitrus/README.md

 - plan to host this on Azure App service

 ## onboarding
+- postman
+- spotify api, client secret and client id
 - nodejs / npm
 - react
-- spotify app, client secret and client id